plt3/NBARedZone/README.md

 ## Keyboard Shortcuts:

 - the web page is entirely keyboard-driven.
 No buttons are available to perform these actions via clicks.
-- NOTE: keybinds only work when the outer page has focus (not the embedded streams), and the page will lose focus every time you click inside a stream.
-The page's background color will become a lighter gray when it loses focus, which means that the keybinds will no longer work.
-Simply click anywhere on the page outside of a stream to turn the background color back to dark gray, indicating that keybinds will work again.
 - all keyboard shortcuts are customizable via editing `static/keybinds.js`

 ### One-Part Keybinds: